 It is night now.
 I run through the scene again, one last time, and my heart is wild, like I released something I didn’t know was in me to begin with, something that kept the other parts of me lodged in their correct places.
 I’m on the ground, again, my hair coated with dew, the rain shower now a pervasive mist, like I’m filming in a dream.
 We just finished three more takes of the same scene, with variations on where I first thought I’d seen the snake: under a log, near my foot, and once—So exciting!
 Sal had said—behind the lens, from the snake’s point-of-view.

-Birds shudder up from trees in the distance, scattering like thrown ash across the deep blue sky.
+A flock of small birds trembles up from tall trees, like thrown ash across the deep blue sky.
 I wait for Sal to finish talking to his assistant, a sad man wearing an awful old earpiece whose main job is to strike the time code clapper.

 “So we were thinking,” Sal says again.
 He walks toward me, a silhouette.
 “We were just talking and wow—something changed in you.”
 He stops just short of stepping into where he’d be in the shot, halfway illuminated.
 I can see his squinted eyes, sense good news.